galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-get.md

-## About the `--result` parameter
+## <a name="result"></a>More about the `--result` option

 You might want to filter the test results that are returned based on status.
 For example, you might choose to return only failed tests, so that you can quickly check if you need to investigate an issue.

-The _galasactl runs get_ command now supports the `--result` option, so that test runs which completed with a certain result are listed, but runs which completed with different states are not displayed.
+The _galasactl runs get_ command now supports the `--result` option, so that test runs which completed with a specified status are returned.
+Runs which completed with a status that is not specified are not displayed.

-The `--result`  option accepts a comma-separated list of result values.
+The `--result`  option accepts a comma-separated list of values.
 The following values are supported:

 _Passed_ <br>
 _Failed_<br>